shift-org/shift-docs/site/content/pages/bonb.md

 ## Donors

 Free breakfast doesn't grow on trees!
 Unless it's fruit...
-We're happy to have the support of several local coffee and pastry shops as well as other food donors.
-And we're always looking for more!
-If you'd like to contribute to Breakfast on the Bridges, please [contact us!](mailto:bonb@lists.riseup.net)
+BonB is happy to have the support of several local coffee and pastry shops as well as other food donors.
+And they're always looking for more!
+If you'd like to contribute to Breakfast on the Bridges, please [contact them](mailto:bonb@lists.riseup.net)!

 #### Recent Donors